aokranj/website-pdkranj.si/public/wp-content/plugins/feature-a-page-widget/readme.txt

 1. Update the page.

 = Where do I find the Featured Image or Excerpt fields?
-I don't see them. = The Featured Image and Excerpt fields are found on the Page editing screen of the Page you want to feature.
+I don't see them. =

+The Featured Image and Excerpt fields are found on the Page editing screen of the Page you want to feature.
 If you don't see them:
 1. In the top right corner of any **Page**, click "Screen Options."
 1. From the menu that slides down, make sure the "Excerpt" and "Featured Image" are both checked.
 1. WordPress will remember this choice on all pages.

-= What are those icons in the "Select Page" drop down? / How can I tell if a page has a featured image or excerpt already? = When selecting the page to feature in the widget settings, the list of pages includes two icons.
+= How can I tell if a page has a featured image or excerpt already? / What are those icons in the "Select Page" drop down? =

+When selecting the page to feature in the widget settings, the list of pages includes two icons.
 The first icon is the featured image, and the second is the excerpt.
 If the icon is "lit-up," that means that page has that piece of information.
 If both are lit-up, the page is ready for optimal use in the widget.
 See this interface in the "Screenshots" tab.

 = How can I modify the widget design or output? =

 The widget offers three ways to customize its design and output.
 The right method for you depends on what you want to accomplish and what you're comfortable doing technically.

 1. **Write your own CSS rules.** The plugin's CSS selectors have as low a priority as possible, so you should be able to override styles easily.
+See `/css/fpw_start_styles.css` for a starter stylesheet you can copy and modify.
 1. **Filter the Title, Excerpt, or Image.** The plugin gives you three filters to modify the outputs in the widget: `fpw_page_title`, `fpw_excerpt`, and `fpw_featured_image`.
 The widget's title also goes through the `widget_title` filter.
   * Those comfortable writing filters can see the specifics in `fpw_widget.class.php`.
   * See the next FAQ for an example of adding a "Read More…" link.